-WV Code 44-10-3 allows suitable individuals to petition for guardianship of minor children.
+W. Va.
+Code §44-10-3 allows suitable individuals to petition for guardianship of minor children.
 If the basis for the Infant Guardianship petition is abuse and/or neglect, the Circuit Court will hear the case.

 If the Infant Guardianship petition is based upon abuse and/or neglect, the Department will receive notice of the Infant Guardianship proceedings.
 This will serve as a mandatory referral for CPS intervention.
-The Circuit Court may (discretionary with the court) enter an administrative order for the Department to conduct a CPS investigation whereby CPS will then have not more than 45 days to submit a report regarding the findings of the investigation or appear before the circuit court to show cause why the report has not been submitted.
+The Circuit Court may (with court discretion) enter an administrative order for the Department to conduct a CPS investigation whereby CPS will then have not more than 45 days to submit a report regarding the findings of the investigation or appear before the circuit court to show cause why the report has not been submitted.
+CPS will have 30 days per policy to complete the family functioning assessment unless a temporary protection plan is initiated as per Policy Section 4.8.
 If the circuit court believes the child to be in imminent danger, the court may shorten the time for the Department to act upon the referral and appear before the court.
 This will occur using the Disposition of CPS Investigation Report for Family and Circuit Court form.
 If an investigation was completed within 30-45 days of when this referral is received, which contains the exact same allegations, a report on the prior referral/investigation can be made to the court and the new referral screened as duplicate.